eltonina/pluralsight_javascript/README.md

   - When test should run (When Saving)

 * Continuos Integration
-  - Using Travis CI -> SignUp with the GitHub account
+  - Using Travis CI (Linux) -> SignUp with the GitHub account
+  - Using AppVeyor CI(Windows) -> SignUp with the GitHub account